webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncHook`

-Triggered at the beginning of the optimization phase, that
+Triggered at the beginning of the optimization phase.

 ### `optimizeModules`

 `SyncBailHook`

-Called before optimizing modules. ...
+Called at the beginning of the modules optimization phase.
+A plugin can tap this hook to perform modules optimizations.

 - Callback Parameters: `modules`